 W.Va. gov orders crews to prioritize secondary road projects

-Gov. Jim Justice ordered Division of Highways district managers last week to compile lists of secondary roads that are most in need of repair.
-He also asked them to suggest projects that need continuous “aggressive” maintenance.
+Justice also asked them to suggest projects that need continuous “aggressive” maintenance.

-Justice has pledged to fix neglected secondary roads, hire workers and buy equipment.
+The meeting came a week after Justice pledged to fix neglected secondary roads, hire workers and buy equipment.
 Unspecified funding will be pooled from revenue surpluses and bond money.